 The full impact of the COVID-19 outbreak continues to evolve as of the date of this report.
 As such, it is uncertain as to the full magnitude that the pandemic will have on the Library's financial condition, liquidity, and future results of operations.
+During the 2021 year, the Library did not receive the estimated amount of Library income, consisting of fines, computer printers, copies, non-resident library cards, replacement cards and lost library items.
+Overdue fines have been suspended since the start of the pandemic and it is unknown when or if they will be reinstated.
+As of May 2021, the Library's operating hours were increased toward pre-pandemic hours and in-library programs resumed in September 2021.
 Management is actively monitoring the global situation on its financial condition, liquidity, operations, suppliers, industry, and workforce.
-Given the daily evolution of the COVID-19 outbreak and the global responses to curb its spread, the Library is not able to estimate the effects of the COVID-19 outbreak on its results of operations, financial condition, or liquidity for calendar year 2020.
-The Library was closed to the public from March 16 through July 13, 2020.
-On May 20, 2020, the Library Board of Trustees approved Resolution 2020-21 adopting certain policy changes related to sanitization and face mask requirements.
-The Library has reopened to the public with reduced hours and limitations on building capacity in accordance with State regulations.
+Given the daily evolution of the COVID-19 outbreak and the global responses to curb its spread, the Library is not able to estimate the effects of the COVID-19 outbreak on its results of operations, financial condition, or liquidity for calendar year 2022.